-Internal control policies, regulations and procedures for financial information systems that support the relevant processes for the preparation and publication of the financial information.
+Internal control policies, regulations and procedures for financial information support the systems that relevant processes for the preparation and publication of the financial information.

 The Repsol Group has a specific body of regulations in its IT Systems area based on ISO 27001, laying down the general principles for the different processes in that area.